twitu/genome-assembly/README.md

 more_kmer_extension_node further_extend_kmers(more_kmer_extension_node a, struct ZHashEntry *b, bool forward)
 ```

 The result of the extension is called a _unitig_.
-Before being stored back in the hash structure.
-It is checked for further extensions with other _kmers_ or _unitigs_ present in the hash structure.
-When no further extension is possible the _unitig_ is stored back in the hash structure.
+Before being stored back in the hash structure, it is checked for further extensions with other _kmers_ or _unitigs_ present in the hash structure.
+When no further extension is possible, the _unitig_ is stored back in the hash structure.

 There is a **fundamental difference between the first extension and further extensions**.
 The first extension involves two hash entries which are then deleted and the _unitig_ information exists in an intermediate `struct more_kmer_extension_node`.
-Further extension occur with the intermediate structure and a hash entry which is deleted after extension.
+Further extension occurs with the intermediate structure and a hash entry which is deleted after extension.

 ### 2.2 Finding _kmer_ extensions
 The algorithm for finding extensions exploits the total ordering of _mmers_.
-A _kmer_ can only be extended with _kmers_ having _mmer_ having score less than equal its own in either direction.
+A _kmer_ can only be extended with _kmers_ having _mmer_ having scored less than equal its own in either direction.
 Trivially a _kmer_ corresponding to "CCCT" cannot be extended.

 > 1. iterate over _mmers_ in order of increasing score
 > 2. iterate over all _kmer_ entries in `hash_table` corresponding to current _mmer_
 > 3. check _mmers_ created by single BP extension of _kmer_ in current _kmer_ entry (there are only 4 possible extensions)
-> 4. if an extended _kmer_ yields a extension _mmer_ with score less than equal to current _mmer_, iterate over all entries of extension _mmer_
+> 4. if an extended _kmer_ yields an extension _mmer_ with a score less than equal to current _mmer_, iterate over all entries of extension _mmer_
 > 5. for each _kmer_ entry in extension _mmer_ table check for `K-1` BP overlap
-> 6. if only one _kmer_ satisfies condition for current _kmer_ entry, then it is a valid extension
+> 6. if only one _kmer_ satisfies the condition for current _kmer_ entry, then it is a valid extension

 The example shows extension _mmers_, in the forward direction.